Urinary tract pain constantly. Causes of bladder pain in women

 • Priapism (in children).

 Another reason why the bladder hurts is the rupture of the organ itself.
-The patient has sharp pains in the lower abdomen and an unbearable urge to urinate, which cannot be carried out, instead of urine, blood may flow.
+The patient experiences sharp pain in the lower abdomen and an unbearable urge to urinate, which cannot be accomplished; blood may flow instead of urine.

 Bladder pain in women and men